 How did Henry VIII die?

-For much of the King’s life, he was a fit man and as a young prince, he was both cultured and supremely athletic.
+For much of the King’s life, Henry was a fit man.
+As a young prince, he was both cultured and supremely athletic.

-He loved martial sports and was a keen jouster and Greenwich suited his lifestyle.
+He loved martial sports and was a keen jouster, which is why Greenwich suited his lifestyle.
 In 1515 he stocked Greenwich Park with deer which have remained part of the site to this day.
 For his entertainment, he built kennels, stables, tennis courts and a cockpit.
 He even built two towers for mock assaults connected to a gallery where the Greenwich armour was kept.

 In 1516 he built a tiltyard tournament ground at Greenwich.
 You can see the tower of the tiltyard in the painting below.

 Two bouts of jousting severely impacted Henry’s health, one of which happened in a famous incident in Greenwich in 1536.
 At this point, he was in his 40s.
-Clad in armour, Henry came off his horse which then fell on top of him, also clad in armour.
-He was knocked unconscious for two hours.
+Clad in armour, Henry came off his horse.
+The horse, also clad in armour, then fell on top of him.
+Henry was knocked unconscious for two hours.

-According to legend, when the King awoke he had become the bullying tyrant he is now known for being.
-This event also marked the end of his sporting life - he never jousted again.
+According to legend, when the King awoke the injuries suffered caused a dramatic change in personality, leading to his reputation now as a bullying tyrant.
+This incident also marked the end of his sporting life - Henry never jousted again.